 • Visiting faculty

-• Shared class accounts (undergraduate students may only use a temporary, shared class account, which must be requested by a sponsoring College of Business faculty member)
+• Shared class accounts (must be requested by a sponsoring College of Business faculty member)

 Provides access to data files in social science areas such as economics, social and political behavior and attitudes, education, population, and health.
 Raw data is derived from censuses, surveys, and administrative records in 7,000 data collections and over 500,000 individual data files.
 Includes documentation for use with statistical software such as SAS, SPSS, and Stata.